 }

-All there is left to write for this log is the showChildGrid function that makes it possible to view and edit information from invoice lines.
-This function will dynamically create a grid with invoice lines after a click on the + button (to show the details).
-To load data for a line, we will have to send the primary key of the selected invoice header.
+All there is left to write for thee invoice module is the showChildGrid function that enables the invoice lines to be displayed and edited.
+Our function will create a grid with invoice lines dynamically after a click on the + button to show the details.
+To load data for the lines requires passing the primary key of the selected invoice header.

 // handler of the event of opening the parent grid